devesh962/Binary-Classification-cat-dog/README.md

 Real life high quality images can also be tested.

-Run the .py file in Google Colab or directly open through the link given above.
+Run the .py file in Google Colab or Jupyter Notebook.

 The second .py file consist of same code but the dataset used is taken from Kaggle.